The Bronze Rat

 eyes fluttered open, and he murmured, "You're beautiful."

-Flattered, Zelda continued my vigil while he drifted back to sleep.
+Flattered, Zelda continued her vigil while he drifted back to sleep.
 Later he woke up and said, "You're cute."

 "What happened to 'beautiful'?"
 Zelda asked Irwin.